-- Design a webpage (ASP.net)to enter Book information in a library such as Acc.no, Author, Title, publication, Volume, Edition.
-Use the following buttons for, - Add -> for adding the record to the database (Insert at least 5 records). - Display All -> for displaying all the records from the database - Delete outdated Book -> To delete a outdated book by specifying accession no.
+- 2 Design a webpage (ASP.net)to enter Book information in a library such as Acc.no, Author, Title, publication, Volume, Edition.
+Use the following buttons for, - Add -> for adding the record to the database (Insert at least 5 records).
+Display All -> for displaying all the records from the database Delete outdated Book -> To delete a outdated book by specifying accession no. PHINT:

-HINT:

-Accessin no :

-Author :

-XYZ Co.
-Title :

-Publication:

-Edition :

-Add New Books Volume :

-• Display all records [Add] RESET

-• delete

-When Displa y Record is clicked, show all the records in tabular format in the
+When Display Record is clicked, show all the records in tabular format in the second frame.

-second frame

 When delete is clicked.
 Check for non availability of the record.

-3. Create a table item contains Item no, name, quantity in stock and unit price.
+Create a table item contains Item no, name, quantity in stock and unit price.

 Design a VB interface to enter the records and save to the table.
+Apply the validation rule for pesign a VB interface to enter the records and save to the table.
 Apply the validation rule for quantity and price for +ve numbers and non-zero.
 Use the command buttons to navigate (first, next, prev, last) through the records depending on search criteria.